 Juicing is all the rage these days, with claims that drinking juice extracted from fruits and vegetables will cure health problems, detoxify your body and help with weight loss.
 Juicing also has been promoted as a great way for people who struggle to eat enough fruits and vegetables to get the vitamins, minerals and antioxidants their bodies need.

 So, the questions you’re probably asking are: Should I be juicing?
 Is it that healthy?

 In small amounts, it can help add essential nutrients to your diet.
 Doing it too often, however, isn’t a good strategy for weight loss or detoxification.

-The Downsides of Juicing
+The downsides of juicing

-- Possible calorie overload: Calories can add up fast with juicing, especially if you use more fruit than vegetables.
+- Possible calorie overload: Calories can add up fast with juicing, especially if you use more fruits than vegetables.
 One small orange contains about 60 calories, but one cup of orange juice contains 120 calories.

 - Juicing can be expensive: Juicers often cost several hundred dollars.
 With juicing, you’ll also go through more produce, adding to your grocery bill.
 For example, it may take several carrots to get a ½ cup of carrot juice